 Output :

-In the case of a row matrix, the elements of the matrix are arranged along a row.
+In this case, the elements are arranged in a single row.

 Output :